 - Faithe Colas, Milwaukee County Salvation Army Director, on Black Friday, 2012, at Southridge; then hired to play at Holiday Mixer December 11, 2012, in the Bradley Pavilion.

 - Kristyna Wentz-Graff, Milwaukee Journal photographer on Black Friday, 2012, at Southridge.
-Here is a photograph she took.
+Here is a photograph which she took.

 - Britni McDonald, CBS 58 News Team at Southridge Black Friday, November 25, 2011, says "You are really talented."